ankurmcw/apps/multi-authenticator/README.md

 Objective:
 ---------
-Implement a service using Spring-Boot that exposes REST endpoints.
+Implement a service using Spring-Boot that exposes REST endpoints and provides configurable authentication schemes

 Requirements:
 -------------

 * The REST endpoint should take a path parameter. e.g /{platform}/api/v1
-* The REST endpoint should be authorized.
+* The REST endpoint should be authenticated.
-* The service should support multiple authorization schemes such as Basic, HMAC, JWT, etc.
+* The service should support multiple authentication schemes such as Basic, HMAC, JWT, etc.
-* The service should use different authorization schemes for different platforms.
+* The service should use different authentication schemes for different platforms.

 Approach:
 ---------

 To implement this service I have made use of Spring beans and application properties.
-* I have created a Spring bean for each authorization scheme.
+* I have created a Spring bean for each authentication scheme.

 * Each bean is given a name.